chinhnguyen/android-pax-client/README.md

-# Demonstration on common operations working with PAX Credit Card Payment Termincal
+# Demonstration on common operations working with PAX Credit Card Payment Terminal

 Sample for calling PAX with most common operations for a POS system includes:
 1. Sales